K4kug3n/Oscar/README.md

 ## Modules

+### Interaction
+Wedding is a fun module.
+Make Oscar say something (admistrator command) :
+> !say #aChannel "a message"

+Oscar can also react to a message (admistrator command) :
+> !react #aChannel 00000 :heart:

+Status and activity is updated every 10 minutes.
+Need a configuration file `configs/wedding.json` with `married_member: ""` field to start working.

 ### Wedding
 Wedding is a fun module.
 Link Oscar to a Member of your server with (admistrator command) :
 > !marry @yourMember